Commerce secretary sued in plan to move whales for research

 Friends of Animals says research on belugas can be done in the wild, which is happening in waters off Alaska, where the population is critically endangered.
 That research is being led by the National Marine Fisheries Service, a division of the National Oceanic and Atmospheric Administration.
 The NOAA is overseen by the Commerce Department.

 A Mystic Aquarium spokeswoman, Dale Wolbrink, referred questions about the lawsuit to the NOAA and to information about beluga research on the aquarium website.
-NOAA spokeswoman Kate Goggin said in an email that she was working on a response to the lawsuit.
+NOAA spokeswoman Kate Goggin said the agency does not comment on pending litigation.

 On the website, the aquarium defends the research and says the beluga habitat there will provide a safe, healthy and spacious environment for the five new whales.
 It also says they will be transported safely.
 It says having a larger group of belugas will advance knowledge quicker on information vital to their survival, including reproductive systems, behavior, stress response and immune system capabilities.